Penn State vs. Auburn NCAA Football Odds, Plays and Insights | September 18, 2021

 Over/Under Insights

-- Penn State has combined with its opponents to put up more than 52.5 points just twice this year.

-- Auburn's games have gone over 52.5 points in all three opportunities this season.

-- The combined points per game average of the two teams, 91, is 38.5 points more than Saturday's over/under.
+- The combined points per game average of the two teams, 91, is 38.0 points greater than Saturday's over/under.

-- These two squads combine to surrender 16.5 points per game, 36.0 fewer than this contest's over/under.
+- This contest's total is 36.5 points greater than the 16.5 these two squads combine to allow per game this season.

-- Nittany Lions games this season feature an average total of 55.7 points, a number 3.2 points higher than Saturday's over/under.
+- The average total in Nittany Lions games this season is 54.5, 1.5 points above Saturday's over/under of 53.

 Penn State Stats and Trends

-- Last time out, the Nittany Lions picked up the win over the Ball State Cardinals, 44-13.
-The Nittany Lions covered the spread as 22.5-point favorites.
+- So far this year Penn State has two wins against the spread.

-- This season, the Nittany Lions have won against the spread in each of their two games as a favorite of 6.5 points or more.
+- The Nittany Lions covered the spread in their only game when favored by 5 points or more.

-- Find the latest odds and place a bet on the Nittany Lions to cover the spread at SISportsbook.

-- The total scoring in that game hit the under on 58-point over/under.

-- In games that Penn State piles up more than 182.0 yards, the team is 3-0 against the spread and 2-0 overall.
+- Penn State is 2-0 against the spread and 2-0 overall when the team picks up over 182.0 yards.

-- This year, the Nittany Lions have zero turnovers, two fewer than the Tigers have takeaways (2).
+- The Nittany Lions have zero giveaways this season, while the Tigers have two takeaways .

+- Find the latest spread and moneyline odds for Penn State at SISportsbook.

 Auburn Stats and Trends

-- Auburn is 3-0 against the spread and 2-0 overall when the team scores more than 11.5 points.
+- When Auburn records more than 11.5 points, it is 2-0 against the spread and 2-0 overall.

-- Auburn is 3-0 against the spread and 2-0 overall when the team amasses over 330.0 yards.
+- When Auburn picks up more than 330.0 yards, the team is 2-0 against the spread and 2-0 overall.

 - The Tigers have one giveaway this season, while the Nittany Lions have five takeaways .